Pat Barr-Harrison, Ph.D.

 James E. McFadden (Treasurer)

-Shannon Zellars-Strohl (President and Chair)
+Shannon Zellars-Strohl (Vice President and Assistant Chair)

 Pat Barr-Harrison, Ph.D. is chair of the NML program committee.
 She coordinates the Movable and Outreach part of the Museum.
 She served as Supervisor of Foreign Languages K-12 in Prince George’s County (Maryland) Public Schools, supervising 300 teachers of French, German, Italian, Japanese, Latin, Russian, and Spanish, 1982-2004.
 Dr. Barr-Harrison is now a World Language Consultant – K-16, working with Public/Charter Schools, and other organizations.
 She has been President of The National Association of District Supervisors of Foreign Languages in the US (NADSFL) and of The Greater Washington Association of Teachers of Foreign Languages (GWATFL).
 She is on several national and regional Advisory and Executive Boards.
 Her honors include: Les Palmes Academiques (Embassy of France); The Robert J. Ludwig National Distinguished Leadership Award (New York Association of Teachers of FL); Educator of the Year Award (The Japan American Society); Outstanding Educator in Prince George’s County Public Schools; and GWATFL has named an award in her honor.